The Charter of the French language and its regulations govern the consultation of English‑language content.

 Wildlife reserves

-La Vérendrye You may still use towed personal watercraft, but you must wash your watercraft at home, at a wash station along the way or at the wash station of the Northern Registration Centre.
+You may still use towed personal watercraft for most of the reserve's bodies of water*, but you must wash your watercraft at home, at a wash station along the way or at in one of the washing stations of the wildlife reserve.

-Laurentides The authorization to use towed personal watercraft is maintained only on Grand lac Jacques-Cartier and on specific dates.
+The authorization to use towed personal watercraft is maintained only on Grand lac Jacques-Cartier and on specific dates for day fishing activities.
+The boat ramp to access Lac Jacques-Cartier is reserved exclusively for customers with a day fishing right-of-access.
 The details of this measure are listed in the wildlife reserve's day fishing plan.
-You must stop at the registration centre upon arrival to have your boat inspected.
+A mobile washing station will be available on site, free of charge, on selected dates.
+Washing your boat is mandatory and free of charge.

 Although the inspection of personal watercraft that do not require towing (canoe, kayak, paddleboard, rowboat without trailer, personal motors) is not mandatory, it is strongly encouraged to carry out a visual inspection of them before launching.